Semantic Relations and Deep Learning: Data

 \section{Data}

-Neural networks are powerful but they require copious training data because they must learn a great many parameters.
-Some datasets used in traditional learning have also found use in deep learning, although mostly as test data because of their small size.
+Neural networks are powerful but they require copious training data because they must learn many parameters.
+Some datasets constructed earlier have been used in deep learning, although mostly as test data because of their small size.
 Section \ref{sec:kbs} reviews additional datasets created and applied in this framework.
 Just as in traditional learning, distant supervision methods have been developed, taking advantage of particular characteristics of deep learning to deal with automatically annotated noisy data.
 Section \ref{sec:distsupnn} describes a few of the deep-learning methods of coping with noisy data, such as adversarial networks and reinforcement learning .